MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/plan-evaluate-on-azure-virtual-machine.md

 # Evaluate Azure Arc-enabled SQL Server instance on an Azure virtual machine

 Azure Arc-enabled SQL Server is designed to help you connect servers running on-premises or in other clouds to Azure.
-Normally, you would not use Azure Arc-enabled SQL Server on an Azure virtual machine because all the same capabilities are natively available for these VMs, including a representation of the VM in Azure Resource Manager, VM extensions, managed identities, and Azure Policy.
+Normally, you wouldn't use Azure Arc-enabled SQL Server on an Azure virtual machine.
+All the Azure capabilities are natively available for these VMs, including a representation of the VM in Azure Resource Manager, VM extensions, managed identities, and Azure Policy.

-While you cannot install Azure Arc-enabled SQL Server on an Azure VM for production scenarios, it is possible to configure Azure Arc-enabled servers to run on an Azure VM for *evaluation and testing purposes only*.
-This article will help you set up an Azure VM before you can enable Azure Arc-enabled servers on it.
+While you can't install Azure Arc-enabled SQL Server on an Azure VM for production scenarios, it's possible to configure Azure Arc-enabled servers to run on an Azure VM for *evaluation and testing purposes only*.
+This article explains how to set up an Azure SQL VM before you can enable Azure Arc-enabled SQL Server on it.

 > [!NOTE]
 > The steps in this article are intended for virtual machines hosted in the Azure cloud.
 Azure Arc-enabled SQL Server is not supported on virtual machines running on Azure Stack Hub or Azure Stack Edge.